Normally it is considered a crime for anyone but you to read your email

 If you are at-will employees and are not tied to a contract, your employer does not need a reason to fire you.
 So if your boss happens something that is not desirable in your workplace, you might see curtains.
 If you are a private employee, you are also likely to get fired.
 Be sure to check your company handbook, go over the rules.
 Many employers have a policy that all messages composed, sent or received is stored on the computers of the company belong to the company.

 I nearly forgot.
-I promised folks over at Dentistry On Brant that I'd provide them with a mention in my next article.
+I promised folks over at ATR Psychics that I'd provide them with a mention in my next article.
 They treated me great and were professional every step of the way.
-I was able to get Mary Anne on the telephone or on the net every time I wanted help.
+I was able to get Holly on the telephone or on the net every time I wanted help.
 It was a terrific experience.
-If you are seeking a trustworthy Burlington based cosmetic dentist give them a glance.
-You simply won't do better in Ontario.
+If you are seeking a distinguished tarot card reader give them a glance.
+You simply won't do better in MICHIGAN.
 Alright, I'm out at this point.
 Come back soon!

 Sources For This Article